Sparronator9999/YAMDCC/README.md

 ### Help!
 My laptop stopped booting/is doing weird stuff!

+Try resetting your EC if you have an MSI laptop:

-On MSI laptops, shut down the laptop (holding the power button to force shut down if needed), then find the EC reset button (on the GF63 Thin 11SC, it is located on the underside of the laptop near the charge port) and press it with the end of a paperclip (or similarly small object) for at least 5 seconds.
+Shut down the laptop if it's on (force shut down if needed), then find the EC reset button (on the GF63 Thin 11SC, it's a small hole located on the bottom of the laptop next to the charge port) and press it with the end of a paperclip (or similarly small object, e.g. SIM eject tool) for at least 5 seconds.
+Try rebooting.

-If all else fails, you can try unplugging the laptop's battery for a few seconds (including any CMOS/Clock batteries, requires disassembly of laptop), then plug them back in, re-assemble the laptop and reboot.
-This will reset your BIOS configuration, though.
+If all else fails, you can try unplugging the laptop's battery (including any CMOS/clock batteries, if present) for a few seconds (requires disassembly of laptop), then re-plugging, re-assembing and attempting another boot.
+This will clear all of your BIOS settings.

 For other laptop brands, you will need to find instructions for your laptop.